 Anthropology is of the hottest degree programs in the United States, coming in as the #75 most popular major in the country.
 This means there are lots of options to choose from when you decide to get your degree.

 College Factual reviewed 3 schools in Maine to determine which ones were the best for degree seekers in the field of anthropology.
-When you put them all together, these colleges and universities awarded 52 degrees in anthropology during the 2020-2021 academic year.
+Combined, these schools handed out 52 degrees in anthropology to qualified students.

 Your choice of anthropology school matters, so we have put together these rankings to help you make your decision.
 We derive our Best Overall Anthropology School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.